 How do I enable two-step verification on my account?

-Two-step verification is an optional but highly recommended security feature that adds an extra layer of protection to your Dropbox account.
-Once enabled, Dropbox will require a six-digit security code or a security key in addition to your password whenever you sign in to Dropbox or link a new computer, phone, or tablet.
+Two-step verification is an optional but highly recommended security feature.
+Once enabled, Dropbox will require a six-digit security code or a security key in addition to your password.

-Before enabling two-step verification, you'll receive a special 16-digit backup code.
-It is very important that you write this key down and store it somewhere safe.
-If you ever lose your phone, or can't receive or generate a security code, you'll need this backup code for emergency access to your Dropbox.
+Note: Before enabling two-step verification, you'll receive ten backup codes.
+Copy these codes down and store them securely.
+If you ever lose your phone, or can't receive or generate a security code, you'll need one of these backup codes to access your Dropbox.

 Enable two-step verification